Fraunhofer Institute for Open Communication Systems

-The Fraunhofer Institute for Open Communication Systems, or FOKUS, is an organization of the Fraunhofer Society.
-Headquartered in Berlin (Charlottenburg), the institute is engaged in applied research and development in the field of Information and Communications Technology.
-The institute is jointly led by Prof. Manfred Hauswirth and Dr. Tom Ritter.
-Manfred Hauswirth also holds a chair at the Technische Universität Berlin.
+The Fraunhofer Institute for Open Communication Systems (Fraunhofer-Institut für Offene Kommunikationssysteme), abbreviated as FOKUS and known as the Fraunhofer FOKUS, is a research institute of the Fraunhofer Society, located in Charlottenburg, Berlin, Germany.
+The institute is engaged in applied research and development in the field of information and communications technology.
+The institute is led by Prof. Manfred Hauswirth, who also holds a chair at the Technische Universität Berlin.
 Dr. Tom Ritter is the institute's deputy director.